TUW-GEO/cookiecutter-tuw-jupyter/{{cookiecutter.project_slug}}/.setup/README.md

 To remove the notebooks as well as the Jupyter kernels, do the following.

-- Open a Terminal from the same level as this Markdown README file.
+- Open a Terminal from the same level as this Makefile file.
 - Type the following into the terminal.

 ```